AboTyim/NetwarSystem/README.md

 * Persistent tracking based on a user's lists.
 * Capture streams based on userids or search terms.

-The following are infrastructure dependencies.

-* [Redis](http://redis.io) - provides shared Python objects, used for various work queues.
-* [Elasticsearch](http://elastic.co) 6.5.4 - searchable archive of text data.
-* [Search Guard](http://search-guard.com) - Elasticsearch security, needed for teams and/or public access.
-* [Neo4j](http://neo4j.com) - graph database for storing Twitter interactions, new as of 3/2019.
-* [Netdata](https://github.com/netdata/netdata) - system monitor, which with you will become familiar.

 The following are the major Python dependencies:

 * This software requires Python 3.